Amet-khan Sultan: Memorials

-A bronze bust in Amet-khan's likeness made by sculptor Mikhail Olenin was installed in Alupka in 1955; it was originally installed the Rostov Oblast where Amet-khan flew in combat in 1943, despite the fact that Soviet law dictated that the bronze busts of double Heroes of the Soviet Union were supposed to be installed in their home village.
-It was moved to Alupka per his request after a conversation with Kliment Voroshilov.
+A bronze bust in Amet-khan's likeness made by sculptor Mikhail Olenin was installed in Alupka in 1955.
+It was originally installed the Rostov Oblast, where Amet-khan flew in combat in 1943, despite the fact that Soviet law dictated that the bronze busts of double Heroes of the Soviet Union were supposed to be installed in their home village.
+The bust was moved to Alupka per his request after a conversation with Kliment Voroshilov.
 In 1974, a small bust of Amet-khan made by Sadri Akhun was added to his grave in Novodevichy Cemetery.

-In 2010 a monument to Amet-khan's aerial ramming over Yaroslavl was installed on the ground below the site where he rammed the Ju 88.
+In 2010, a monument to Amet-khan's aerial ramming over Yaroslavl was installed on the ground below the site where he rammed the Ju 88.
 That same year, a bust in his likeness was added to the Walk of Glory in Kiev.
-Statues in his likeness are present throughout Ukraine and Russia in towns including Alupka, Makhachkala, and the small village of Tsovkra in Dagestan.
-The city square of Simferopol bears his name in addition to streets in Alupka, Sudak, Volgograd, Zhukovsky, Kaspiysk, Sakah, and Makhachkala.
+Statues of Amet-khan are present throughout towns in Ukraine and Russia, including Alupka, Makhachkala, and the small village of Tsovkra in Dagestan.
+The city square of Simferopol bears his name, in addition to streets in Alupka, Sudak, Volgograd, Zhukovsky, Kaspiysk, Sakah, and Makhachkala.
 The aeroclub where he studied, a minor planet, an airport, several schools, and a peak in Dagestan were all named in his honour.
-In 2015 the Verkhovna Rada of Ukraine voted to rename Simferopol Airport in his honor, however, due to the Russian occupation of Crimea, this vote had more symbolic character.
+In 2015, the Verkhovna Rada of Ukraine voted to rename Simferopol Airport in his honor; however, due to the Russian occupation of Crimea, this vote had more symbolic character.

 Amet-khan was the main protagonist in the 2013 Crimean-Tatar movie Haytarma.

 On October 26, 2020, a monument Amet-Khan Sultan was unveiled in the center of Aqmescit (Simferopol).

 On December 22, 2022, in the city of Cherkasy, Komunalnyi Lane was renamed Amet Khan Sultana Lane.